-Many utility organizations are moving to Esri’s Utility Network Management extension (UN) and find that the process is introducing fundamental changes in how they implement their data creation and maintenance workflows.
-For many utilities, the entire process can be overwhelming.
+Many utility organizations are moving to Esri’s Utility Network Management extension (UN) and are finding that the process introduces fundamental changes in how they implement their data creation and maintenance workflows.
 The transition from a mapping-centric geographic information system (GIS) to a network-centric GIS requires a new approach to ensure that business practices properly maintain critical utility network information.

-The utility distribution design process is critical to maintaining and expanding the network model, and when properly implemented, it can make setting up your UN as painless as possible.
-Here, we provide examples of how automated utility design (AUD), an AutoCAD-based utility distribution design tool from Spatial Business Systems, interacts with the Esri UN and the value that’s provided when migrating to the UN.
+The utility distribution design process is critical to maintaining and expanding the network model.
+Here, we provide examples of how Automated Utility Design™ (AUD), an AutoCAD-based utility distribution design tool from Spatial Business Systems, interacts with the Esri UN and the value that’s provided when migrating to the UN.

 While GIS is concerned with providing digital modeling and mapping support for utility networks, AUD is used to provide detailed design information to support safe and effective construction of the network.
 A key benefit of AUD is that it introduces standardization to the utility network-design process.
 AUD also allows users to use GIS and AutoCAD software to model and visualize various network layers.

-Design workflows have a critical reliance on geospatial information to provide the necessary data to enable design.
+Design workflows rely heavily on geospatial information to provide the necessary data to enable design.
 The addition of UN makes richer information available to support the design process, and the design tool complements the process by keeping the GIS utility network up to date.
 Although there are several integration points, these linkages are particularly important:

-• Base geographic data – The GIS provides the necessary base map to initiate the design process.
-The addition of network-based data facilitates the ability to define the work location affected by design and supports creation of the project work area.
+• Base geographic data: The GIS provides the necessary base map to initiate the design process.
+The addition of network-based data facilitates the ability to define the work location affected by design and supports the creation of the project work area.

-• System-level analysis – An Esri environment with a valid UN for ArcGIS Enterprise becomes a platform that enables AUD to perform system-level analyses needed to support the broader implications of the design improvements.
+• Design-based analysis: During the design process, it’s necessary to support engineering analysis unique to the enhancements being planned for the network, including voltage-drop analysis, flicker evaluation, and underground pulling tension support.
+This analysis is typically performed within AUD.• System-level analysis: An Esri environment with a valid UN for ArcGIS Enterprise becomes a platform that enables AUD to perform system-level analyses needed to support the broader implications of the design improvements.
 Examples include circuit- and system-level load flow analysis and impacts on customers that may occur to support activities such as planned outages.

-Those data sources and subsequent analyses deliver critical information to the design process, but there’s also a set of data transformation and business processes that are needed to support the design-specific requirements of the workflow.
-They include:
+Those data sources and subsequent analyses deliver critical information to enable an efficient, high-quality design process.
+The design-specific requirements of the workflow demand a set of data transformation and business processes: • Ability to support compatible units from the work orasset management system

 • Augmentation of the GIS data with more-detailed asset information required to support design